Mauricio Dubon Preview, Player Props: Astros vs. Rangers

 Mauricio Dubon At The Plate

-- Dubon is batting .274 with 23 doubles, two triples, nine home runs and 16 walks.
+- Dubon has 24 doubles, two triples, nine home runs and 16 walks while batting .276.

-- Among the qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 121st and he is 106th in slugging.
+- He ranks 27th in batting average, 119th in on base percentage, and 103rd in slugging among qualified batters in baseball.

+- Dubon is batting .300 with two homers during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.